ArtSvi1/cpsc2376-barnett/practice/practice03/fixes.md

 	Bug: when given an empty vector, the function returns a max value of 0 which is not true.
 	Fix: included climits to use the INT_MIN from its library as use for handling an empty vector, then added logic to main to send a special message saying "Max Number could not be detemined.".
 		Test Passed

+	Bug: for loop goes out of scope.
+Causes undefined behavior due to using [] for indexing.
+	Fix: removed the = from the i <= numbers.size() to be i < numbers.size().
+		Test Passed

+	Bug: maxValue was reassigned each time the number was the same in the vector as what was assigned as the maxValue.
+Extra actions for no change in value.
+	Fix: changed logic to only reassign if the int is larger than current maxValue.
+		Test Passed